A technique to semi-automatically discover new vulnerabilities in WordPress plugins

 WordPress has been instrumented to detect:

-(this one yielded an especially large number of false positives that needed additional filtering), - calls to
+• calls to query (this one yielded an especially large number of false positives that needed additional filtering),

 Additional checks